xou816/spot/README.md

 ## Contributing

 Contributions are welcome!
+If you wish, add yourself to the `AUTHORS` files when submitting your contribution.

 ### Translating

 Translations are managed using `gettext` and are available in the `po/` subdirectory.

-To contribute translations:
+**Before attempting to edit the potfiles manually, note that nice tools exist to help you work with them ([Poedit](https://poedit.net/) for instance).**

+Otherwise, here is a rough overview of how to contribute translations:
 - fork the repository;
 - copy the `po/spot.pot` file and rename it to match your language code, or edit the relevant `po` file if it already exists;
 - if needed, add your language code to `po/LINGUAS`;
 - make sur the `Language` and `Plural-Forms` keys are correct;
 - edit the `msgstr` entries;
 - if you wish, add yourself to the `TRANSLATORS` file.

-Note that nice tools exist to help you work with `po` files ([Poedit](https://poedit.net/) for instance).

 If you can't build Spot locally, you may run the `spot-snapshots` action against your branch from your Github fork (...I think?) to obtain a flatpak debug build.